Polarizing, Petrographic, Geological

 Zeiss Axiolab Pol operating manual

-Zeiss polarizing microscopes brochure
+Zeiss polarizing microscopes brochure c.
+2005

 Zeiss Standard Pol Operating Instructions